Hampster Dance: Background

-Canadian art student Deidre LaCarte (of Nanaimo, British Columbia) was in a competition with her best friend and sister to generate the most Web traffic when she created the Hampster Dance page with the free Geocities web service in August 1998.
-She named the site Hampton's Hamster House in homage to her pet hamster, "Hampton Hamster", who on the page declared his intent to become a "Web star."
+Canadian martial arts instructor and Malaspina University-College student Deidre LaCarte (of Nanaimo, British Columbia) was in a competition with her best friend and sister to generate the most Web traffic when she created the Hampster Dance page with the free GeoCities web service in August 1997.
+She named the site "Hampton Hampster's Hamster House" in homage to her pet hamster, "Hampton Hampster", who on the page declared his intent to become a "Web star."
+LaCarte noted that the misspelling of "hamster" as "hampster" in both her pet's name and the Hampster Dance page was intentional.

-The Hampster Dance site originally consisted of a single page with just four hamsters animated GIFs, repeated in rows by the dozens and with an infectious background tune that looped endlessly.
+The Hampster Dance site originally consisted of a single page with just four unique animated GIFs of cartoon hamsters.
+These images were repeated in rows by the dozens and were paired with an infectious, continuously looping background tune.
 At the time the page was created, embedding background music in HTML pages was a fairly novel browser feature.
 The clip, a nine-second looped WAV file, was a sped-up sample of Roger Miller's "Whistle Stop", a song written for the opening credits of the 1973 Disney animated feature film Robin Hood.

-From its creation in August 1998 to March 1999, the Hampster Dance site only recorded about 800 total visits (roughly four per day).
+From its creation in August 1997 to March 1999, the Hampster Dance site only recorded about 800 total visits (roughly four per day).
 In February 1999, word of the website spread by e-mail and early blogs.
 By March, the site gathered approximately 60,000 views in four days.
-Soon the site was even featured on bumper stickers and in a television commercial for Internet service provider EarthLink.
-A common office prank at that time was to set a co-worker's browser homepage to the Hampster Dance Web site, which led to televised news reports that furthered its notoriety to an international level.
-Fans of the site created variations on the original theme, using politicians such as Dan Quayle and Cynthia McKinney, as well as household objects such as Pez dispensers.
+By December, LaCarte had created an online store selling themed items.
+Fans of the site created variations on the original theme, using images of other animals and of politicians such as Dan Quayle.
+In January 2000, the site was featured in a television commercial for Internet service provider EarthLink.

-The original website was hosted on Geocities, and LaCarte failed to register the hampsterdance.com domain.
+The original website was hosted on GeoCities, and LaCarte failed to register the hampsterdance.com domain.
 With the continued popularity of the original site, an unauthorized duplicate website was hosted on hampsterdance.com.
 LaCarte thus used the domains hamsterdance.com, hamsterdance2.com, and hampsterdance2.com.
 In early 2000, the domain was transferred to humor business Nutty Sites for undisclosed reasons.
 In late 2001, LaCarte sold the "Hampster Dance" rights to Abatis International, who managed to acquire the original domain.
 The site later expanded, revealing the names of all four characters (Hampton, Dixie, Hado, and Fuzzy) and offering themed versions for birthdays, graduation, holidays, etc. The original website is no longer functional, but other sites inspired by the original still exist.